Nemegt Formation: Stratigraphy

 The most recent stratigraphy divides the Nemegt Formation into three informal members.
 The lower member is dominated by fluvial deposits, while middle and upper members consist of alluvial plain, paludal, lacustrine, and fluvial deposits.
 The colour of the sediments is usually light grey to tan in colour in comparison to the typically red colour of the underlying Barun Goyot Formation.
 It overlies and sometimes interfingers with the Barun Goyot Formation.
 Interfingering has been noted at the stratotype (Red Walls) and Hermiin Tsav.
 There has been no absolute dating of the Nemegt Formation.
 Historically the Nemegt has been considered late Campanian to Maastrichtian, based on comparisons of fossils present, but no exact dating has been performed.
-The age for the underlying Baruungoyot Formation (= Svita) has been suggested as Santonian to Campanian, and Shuvalov (2000) found K-Ar dating of basalts that they referred to the mid and upper Baruungoyot to be 75 to 80 million years old.
+U-Pb dating from teeth of Tarbosaurus may support a deposition of the middle–upper Nemegt Formation at 66.7 ± 2.5 Ma, during the Maastrichtian age.
+Together with other faunal composition evidence, this suggests that the Nemegt deposition may have begun in the late Campanian to early Maastrichtian age.

+While it has been generally assumed that the Djadokhta, Baruungoyot, and Nemegt formations were layered in succession, some geological analysis suggested interfingering rather than superposition of these features.
+Thus these formations could represent different parts of a single interconnected ecosystem, with the Djadokhta reflecting arid dune habitats dominated by small animals, the Baruungoyot representing transitional semi-arid zones, and the Nemegt capturing wetter river plains that supported large dinosaurs.